JavaScript is required

 Audio resources beat text-only resources for pronunciation practice.
 Look for materials that include native speaker recordings.

-Anyway, if you want to practice pronunciation while learning from real Japanese content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles.
+Anyway, if you want to practice pronunciation while learning from real Japanese content, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles.
 You get to hear how words actually sound in context, which beats isolated practice any day.
 There's a 10-day free trial if you want to check it out.

 Learn Japanese with Migaku